To install the latest version of npm Enterprise, you need a server fulfilling these basic specs:

 apt repositories it needs for standard OS and kernel upgrades.

 We have tested extensively on the operating systems listed above.
-It may be possible to run npm Enterprise on other systems, but, at this time, no other systems are officially supported.
+It may be possible to run npm Enterprise on other systems, but none are officially supported at this time.

 We do our best to support as many systems as possible.
 If you have special requirements or feedback for other platforms, please reach out to us at email@example.com.
 We'd love to work with you.